csu-devsquad-latam/aidev/README.md

 In this directory, run this commands, giving a name, `py38_cluster_dev`, to this environment:

 ```
-conda env create ---name py38_cluser_dev --file conda_dependencies.yml
+conda env create ---name py38_cluster_dev --file conda_dependencies.yml
 ```

 This repo is tested with `conda==4.13.0`.
-If `conda` notifies to do an update, consider updating `conda`.
+If `conda` notifies to do an update, try updating `conda`.
 Within that message, it will give command such as

 ```
 conda update -n base -c defaults conda